deepshig/mastermind/documentation.md

 ### Higher Order Knowledge

-Now, when the game proceeds, code-breaker makes guesses and code-maker provides feedback by analysing them with respect tot he secret code.
+Now, when the game proceeds, code-breaker makes guesses and code-maker provides feedback by analysing them with respect to the secret code.

 Accounting this in terms of public announcement logic, the feedback is a truthful public announcement.
 It allows code-breaker to narrow down the possible worlds and make a viable next guess.